Uberspace/lab/source/guide_shaarli.rst

 Updates
 =======

-.. note:: ALL data from Shaarli will be lost when updating, so make sure to backup your data before upgrading.
+.. note:: ALL data from Shaarli will be lost when updating, please make sure to backup before upgrading.

 Shaarli stores user data and configuration under the data directory.
-Remember to backup this folder before upgrading Shaarli.
+Remember to backup this folder before upgrading Shaarli:
-You can restore it after the following upgrade steps.

 ::